 You can also develop new products and devise more targeted marketing campaigns based on what you now know about your customers’ behavior.
 And, of course, you have the insights to offer a much more personalized service to individuals with focused offers and promotions.

 You’ll also be able to identify customers who are likely to start looking elsewhere and hopefully retain them by offering personalized incentives to stay with you.

 Make use of your customer data, in unexpected places

 Taking a customer-orientated approach to product development and service delivery allows you to meet the real demands of your customers — and this is the magical point at which you are adding value.

 Keep in mind the sources of insight.
 For instance, areas such as social networks, which you may not have previously tapped into, can be mined to provide richer insights into customer behavior and opinion.
 Previously, this data may have remained confined to a single system used by Marketing.
 Now, it can be added to enrich your pool of data, letting you gather broader insights that allow you to make more profitable decisions.

 Think of customer master data management as less of a standalone technology, but more of a total business approach that gives you the tools and insights needed to develop a customer-orientated approach — an approach that will surely stand out against the competition.

-Want to know more about MDM and how it affects your customers?
+Want to know more about master data management and how it affects your customers?
 Download this free eBook: